These vibrant hibiscus ice pops are an easy summer frozen treat that require only dried hibiscus, water, and sugar. Here’s how to make them.

-LC Getting Your Hands on Hibiscus Flowers Note: Dried hibiscus flowers have long been revered among various cultures for a number of reputed benefits that extend beyond just their floral and flamboyant hue.
+Dried hibiscus blossoms are well worth seeking out for reasons that extend beyond just their flamboyant hue and sassy floral taste.
+Long revered among various cultures for varying reputed benefits, the crimson blooms can be steeped in hot water as an amelioratory tea or infused into a Christmasy cocktail punch.
 (We’re particularly keen on the tradition of Tahitian women who tuck a flower behind an ear to indicate their hand is ready for marriage.
-Why didn’t they try that in Sex in the City?!)
+Why didn’t they try that in Sex and the City?!)
 Seek dried hibiscus blossoms out at hippy-like health food stores (if you’re in Manhattan, you can buy them in bulk at Integral Yoga Natural Foods) as well as online from any number of sources at Amazon.

 Hibiscus Ice Pops

 - 1 1/2 cups dried hibiscus flowers (see LC Getting Your Hands on Hibiscus Flowers Note for sources)

 - Dump all the ingredients in a saucepan and bring to a boil over medium heat.
 Reduce the heat to a simmer and continue cooking until the liquid is reduced by half to about 3 cups, which should take 20 to 40 minutes or so, depending on the size of the pan.
 Remove the pan from the heat and let rest at room temperature for 30 minutes.